aosabook/500lines/contingent/contingent.markdown

 By using this traversal method we can see that, following our three “add” method calls earlier,
-`g` now represents the same graph that we saw in Figure 1.
+`g` now represents the same graph that we saw in \aosafigref{500l.contingent.graph}.

 ```python
 >>> from pprint import pprint